-- 11) Support and adequately fund the Consumer Financial Protection Bureau to protect the public from abusive and unfair financial products and services.
-The CFPB was designed to promote financial education for consumers; supervise banks, credit unions, and financial companies; enforce federal consumer protection laws; and research consumer behavior.
-The Housing Center strongly supports efforts to ensure that the CFPB has sufficient resources to adequately investigate and enforce anti-discrimination and consumer protection laws to ensure that discrimination is not occurring in the mortgage and financial services industries.105 The Housing Center supports the efforts of the CFPB to expand the categories of data reported through the Home Mortgage Disclosure Act (HMDA). - 12) Devote increased resources to educating housing providers and professionals, as well as the public at large, regarding fair housing laws.
+that discrimination is not occurring in the mortgage and financial services industries.
+102 The Housing Center supports the efforts of the CFPB to expand the categories of data reported through the Home Mortgage Disclosure Act (HMDA).

+- Devote increased resources to educating housing providers and professionals, as well as the public at large, regarding fair housing laws.
 While most individuals likely know that discrimination based on race or religion in housing is illegal, some housing providers are still unaware that discrimination based on familial status and handicap/disability are prohibited.
-The Housing Center continues to uncover new multi-family housing that does not comply with federal and state accessibility requirements.106 Additionally, many victims of housing discrimination are unaware of their rights under federal, state, and especially local laws and of the procedures they may use to vindicate those rights.
-Increased resources should be devoted to education on fair housing laws and procedures. - 13) Provide government incentives to help achieve housing integration.
-Forty-eight years after the passage of the Fair Housing Act, we continue to live in a region that is highly segregated, particularly for African Americans.
+The Housing Center continues to uncover new multi-family housing that does not comply with federal and state accessibility requirements.
+Additionally, many victims of housing discrimination are unaware of their rights under federal, state, and especially local laws and of the procedures they may use to vindicate those rights.
+Increased resources should be devoted to education on fair housing laws and procedures. - Provide government incentives to help achieve housing integration.
+Forty-nine years after the passage of the Fair Housing Act, we continue to live in a region that is highly segregated, particularly for African Americans.
 At the current rate of "progress," it will take decades for the region to become integrated.
 Governments should develop creative mechanisms to help address housing discrimination, possibly including the use of financial incentives for individuals making diversifying moves.
 For example, tax incentives, such as a state tax credit or down payment assistance could be offered to individuals who make a racially diversifying move.